 Gold Creek Trail to Joe Lake is a 13.3 mile moderately trafficked out and back trail located near Snoqualmie Pass, Washington that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, snowshoeing, and backpacking and is accessible from April until November.
+The trail is primarily used for hiking, walking, snowshoeing, and backpacking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash